Room 265, Legislative Building

 Facsimile: (306) 787-7905

 Currently representing the constituency of Saskatoon Centre, David was first elected in November 2001.
-He serves as the Opposition critic for the portfolio of Ethics & Democracy and the portfolio of Diversity, Equality & Human Rights.
-David is also the critic for Parks, Culture & Sport and Tourism.
-As well, David is chair of the NDP caucus.
+He serves as the Opposition critic for Labour; Workers’ Compensation Board; the portfolio of Ethics & Democracy and Diversity, Equality & Human Rights.
+As well, David is the deputy chair of the NDP caucus.

 While in government, David served a variety of roles for Premier Lorne Calvert.
 As Minister of Labour, he was especially proud of implementing Saskatchewan’s newest holiday – Family Day.
 Many workplace safety improvements such as the new anti-harassment unit and labour standards in the North took place during his time at Labour.